danielepiccone/ng-pageslide/readme.md

 // Effects
 ps-push (optional) = push the main body to show the panel (defaults to false)* ps-squeeze (optional) = squeeze body to fit the panel (defaults to false)*
-* these options make assumptions about the layout, will set body positioning to absolute
+* these options make assumptions about the layout, will set attributes on body

 ```

-### Changelog

-Version 1.1.0

-- Removed ps-cloak, default behavior is to hide the content until the animation is over
-- Added ps-container, specifies the pageslide container id if not body
-- Added ps-push, pushes the body outside of the viewport when the panel slides in

-Version 1.0.0

-- The directive is AEC and it works only for block elements
-- Removed ps-target and href= for opening the pageslide
-- Added ps-cloak and ps-squeeze

 ## Licensing